Authorities to try to refloat ship stuck in Chesapeake Bay

 The ship has been stuck in the bay for more than two weeks.
 It ran aground after departing Baltimore for Norfolk on March 13.
 Based on position data, it apparently missed a turn in the deep channel leading down the bay.

 It became lodged on the bay bottom north of the Bay Bridge.
-It is outside the channel, and not considered an impediment to navigation.
+It is outside the channel and not considered an impediment to navigation.

 As a result, with a length that is about equal to three football fields, it may be more a spectacle than a threat to commerce.

-This is in contrast to an incident that occurred about a year ago when a vessel from the same commercial fleet got stuck in the Suez Canal.
+This is in contrast to an incident that occurred about a year ago, when a vessel from the same commercial fleet got stuck in the Suez Canal.

-That vessel, the Ever Green, affected shipping worldwide last year by blocking one of the world’s maritime chokepoints for almost a week before it was freed.
+That ship, the Ever Green, affected shipping worldwide last year by blocking one of the world’s maritime chokepoints for almost a week before it was freed.